Mcabral18/Mcabral18/README.md

 ### Hi there, I'm Marco -[https://mcabral18.github.io/Portfolio/] 👋

-## I'm a Front-end Developer & Web Developer Wordpress
+## I am a Web Developer with experience building websites and web applications.
+I specialize in building custom themes for wordpress.
+I also have experience working with React, Gatsby and Nextjs.
 - 🌱 I’m currently learning React | Gatsby | NextJs 🤣
 - 👯 I'm looking for opportunities to improve myself
 - ⚡ Fun fact: 404